5 Comments

 To continue with your religious visa application, click on the little arrows next to each requirement, and certain fields appear depending on the requirement.
 Just fill in the fields as requested and upload the corresponding document.

-Under “Pago por derecho de tramite” you are asked to enter certain information of the bank receipt.
-If you don't know where to find the requested bank information on your receipt, click on the question mark.
+Under “Pago por derecho de tramite” you are asked to enter certain information of the bank receipt:

 3rd page of the religious visa application